 Several other beautiful landmarks factor into a beginner’s Darjeeling guide.
 Darjeeling’s Japanese Peace Pagoda is a gleaming white construction, unveiled in the 1990s; dedicated to the cultivation of peace, it’s welcoming to visitors of all backgrounds.
 The hill station is also home to a number of more traditional Buddhist monasteries, of which the colorful Ghoom Monastery is a particular highlight.
 Built in 1850, it houses a large, striking Maitreya Buddha statue.

 Whether you’re planning a brief stop-off in Darjeeling after visiting nearby Kolkata or are eager to immerse yourself in the hill station’s wild surroundings, a number of fine hotels will ensure that luxury is the order of the day.
 The Mayfair Darjeeling looks over the region’s verdant hills, and offers guests a number of options, ranging from elegant suites to independent cottages.
 Within Darjeeling, the Windamere Hotel is another exceptional choice.
-Situated on Darjeeling’s Observatory Hill, it lets visitors take in views of neighbouring Sikkim, Tibet, Bhutan, and Nepal: all crowned with visions of the Himalayas.
+Situated on Darjeeling’s Observatory Hill, it lets visitors take in views of neighboring Sikkim, Tibet, Bhutan, and Nepal: all crowned with visions of the Himalayas.

 Glenburn Tea Estate offers luxury amenities in the heart of a tea plantation © Glenburn Tea Estate